 You don’t have to take the ethics exam immediately after passing the CPA exam.
-Typically, most states require you to pass the ethics exam within a year of two of passing the CPA exam.
+Typically, most states require you to pass ethics exams within a year of two of passing the CPA exam.
 In some states, passing the ethics exam will count toward your CPE requirement.

 Signing up for the exam

 To sign up for the ethics exam, visit your state’s CPA society website.
-For example, here is some information from the California CPA society page for the ethics exam as well as an explanation of the test.
+For example, here is some information from the California CPA society page for their Cal CPA ethics exam.

 The California CPA society administers a test that covers both the AICPA Code of Professional Conduct and the California Accountancy Act and Accounting Rules and Regulations.
 This format is common because you must answer questions on both AIPCA (national) and state ethics topics.